 And if getting your formal writing into a more conversational tone is hard, you’re not alone.
 It’s one of the very subtle yet taxing skills we all need to learn, yet it goes against most of our formal school training.
 In this area practice is key.

-Ready to up your game, here are two additional articles to help:
+Ready to up your game, here are three additional articles to help:

 How to develop an elevator pitch so you know exactly what to write about (and reach the clients who really need your help).